 Making Cheap Calls To Gambia:

-International Dialling Code: 220 -
+International Dialling Code: 220 - Dial out code: 00

 There are now many free downloads allowing people in the USA,

 This can be done through smartphones, phone cards or pc to

 pc or pc to landline international phone calls over the Internet

-the other VoIP services are London
+the other VoIP services are London Web, Yahoo Voice and Google

-'free' landline calls as well by switching it to low cost local rates.
+landline calls as well by switching it to low cost local rates.

 For more information see Voip Review (USA), voip-news.com

 or voipproducts.eu which include reviews and comprehensive

 resources of services available in your country.